Winter Reading 2022

 And one TV show:

 Let’s be honest, in our experience Amazon Prime has typically been one the weaker streaming channels—we have it only because it’s free with our existing Amazon Prime accounts.
-They may have hit their stride with more consistently strong showings recently, and we want to highlight The English.
-Not only fantastically beautifully shot (those skies, those clouds, with lots of lingering shots on faces, hands, and the details of the hand-sewn wardrobe), but the writing is top-notch.
+They may have hit their stride with more consistently strong showings, and we want to highlight The English.
+Not only fantastically beautifully shot (those skies, those clouds, with lots of lingering shots on faces, hands, and the details of hand-sewn wardrobe), the writing is top-notch.
 The show’s writer/director, Hugo Blick, also made An Honorable Woman, and you can see the themes the series share.
 Life is complicated, bad things happen, we’re all outsiders somewhere, and the pursuit of a mission may be as close to happiness as his characters can get.
 If you wanted a TV series to spark some family discussions, this is the one to pick.

 Winter Ideas 2020